 - Be guided by experienced expert mentors and tutors

-Our TCPD operates on a rolling basis through out the year allowing you to enrol onto the course at any point, although it is recommended that you start the programme around month six of your traineeship.
+Our TCPD programme operates on a rolling basis through out the year allowing you to enrol onto the course at any point, although it is recommended that you start the programme around month six of your traineeship.

 The majority of the course is completed remotely in your own time, but there are two full training days and an evening debate that you will be required to attend.

-For further details or to discuss any aspect of the course, please contact Lucy Ozanne at email@example.com or 0131 476 8360.
+Update TCPD will reopen for new bookings soon.
+To register your interest or to discuss any aspect of the course, please contact Lucy Ozanne at firstname.lastname@example.org or 0131 476 8360.